School Marketing Metrics You Should Be UsingMay 7, 2019

 To navigate to this useful info in Google Analytics, click on behaviour, then site search, then info.
 Make note that site search does have to be set up manually -- here’s a quick guide on how to do it.
 Now you’ve got all your site search data in front of you, you can have a look at how many users actually use the search function on your site, but more importantly, the terms they’re searching for.

 Notice that heaps of people seem interested in your water polo program, but there isn’t a page that collates all the relevant information on training times, games, tryouts and more?
 Create one!
-Site search helps you identify opportunities within your school’s website and slot them into your marketing plan with ease.
+Site search helps you identify opportunities within your school’s website and slot them into your inbound marketing strategies with ease.

 Every school marketer should be assessing these five metrics on a regular basis to best understand their users' behaviours.
 By doing so, you'll be able to level up your site, blog and socials beyond measure!